Skip to main content Link Search Menu Expand Document (external link)

 • Following the pattern, \(\lvert y_i - h\rvert^3\) would be even more sensitive to outliers.

 As we keep increasing the exponent, \(\lvert y_i - h\rvert^p\) creates a prediction that’s extremely sensitive to outliers, to the point where its goal is to balance the worst case (maximum distance) from any one point.
-That’s where the midrange comes in – it’s in the middle of the data, so it’s not too far from any one point.
+That’s where the midrange comes in.
+It’s in the middle of the data, so it’s not too far from any one point.

 So while no, you won’t really use the idea of “infinity loss” in practice, I hope that by deeply understanding how it works, you’ll better understand how loss functions (including those we haven’t seen in class, but do exist in the real world) work and impact your predictions.